21 Cancer-Fighting Foods To Naturally Lower Your Risk Of Breast & Lung Cancer

 Did you know that every year, more people die of lung cancer than of colon, breast, and prostate cancer combined?
 And it's not just smokers who are at risk.
 Accumulating evidence shows that diet may play a significant role in this disease.
 Diets high in fruits and vegetables may decrease risk, while consumption of red meat, saturated fats, and dairy products have been associated with greater risk.

 Most recently, a study showed an increased risk of lung cancer in nonsmokers whose diet was high on the glycemic index (GI)—meaning, high in foods that raise blood sugar relatively quickly.
 Increased blood sugar, in turn, can increase insulin-like growth factors (IGFs), which have been associated with increased lung cancer risk.
-Foods high on the GI are generally low in fiber and include white potatoes, white rice, pasta, juice, and cereal.
+Foods high on the GI are generally low in fiber and include white rice, pasta, juice, and refined cereals and grains.
 You should also avoid supplements (but not foods) containing beta-carotene, which might further increase your lung cancer risk.

 Here are some specific lung-cancer-fighting foods that may naturally lower your risk:

 This tropical fruit—along with butternut squash, red bell peppers, oranges, and peaches—is a great source of the carotenoid beta-cryptoxanthin, which has been associated with a 25 percent reduced risk of lung cancer among nonsmokers who get the most of it in their diet.
-Just don't attempt to obtain this or other carotenoids from supplements—that could actually boost your cancer risk.
+Remember to eat these tropical fruits in their whole form, as carotenoid supplements could actually boost your cancer risk.
 Additionally, papaya contains loads of vitamin C and folate, both of which play a role in reducing cancer risk.

 Like broccoli and Brussels sprouts, arugula is a cruciferous veggie, all of which contain the potent cancer-fighting compound sulforaphane.
 Eating these vegetables has been strongly associated with a reduced risk of several cancers, particularly lung and colon cancer.
 Sulforaphane appears to work, in part, by inhibiting the enzyme histone deacetylase, which is known to be involved in the growth and spread of cancer cells.
 Additionally, arugula is a leafy green, delivering a range of nutrients that may fight cancer, including fiber, folate, carotenoids, and flavonoids.